 A single-ridge, gable roof was built over the chancel and the nave.
 The dominant element of the body of the church was a tower topped with an overhanging porch and a pyramidal helemt.
 The entire church was surrounded by low, arcades, and the interior was illuminated by windows, in accordance with the medieval tradition, located only in the southern wall.
 The entrance to the church led through a pointed portal from the south, and a western portal, later connecting the vestibule in the ground floor of the tower with the nave.
 In the southern portal, the popular in the late Gothic, so-called ogee arch was slightly accentuated.
 The frames were moulded with a decoration composed of rollers and grooves, enriched with a rope ornament.
 A similar portal was also placed in the wall from the chancel to the sacristy.

-The church has retained its original late-Gothic form, enriched with a tower, porch, chapel and arcades, with the tower erected in a form referring to late-medieval solutions.
+The church has original, late-Gothic form, enlarged by a tower, porch, chapel and arcades, with the tower erected in a form referring to late-medieval solutions.
 The original 16th-century decorations have survived only in fragments, mainly on the ceiling of the vestibule under the tower, where they were moved after their discovery in the 20th century.
-Gothic ogival portals with a cord ornament at the sacristy and in the south porch come from the time of church construction.
+Gothic ogival portals with a rope ornament in the door to the sacristy and in the interior of the southern porch come from the time of church construction.
 Unfortunately, the windows have a form that is the result of transformations from the second half of the 19th century.